OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Python-Hello-World.md

 Stated plainly, a python script is a series of python command placed in a text file which is then executed by the Python interpreter.
 So, in order to develop a python script, you must type your commands into a text file.
 By convention, we name these scripts with a ".py" extension.
 Thus, a file named "hello.py" is a python script.

 Any text editor can be used to write a script.
-You could use Notepad on your Windows computer or nano on a Linux computer.
-You could even use MS Word and save the program as a text file.
+Notepad can be used on Windows computers or nano on Linux computers.
+Even MS Word can be used and the program saved as a text file.
 But programmers tend to use text editors that are specially designed to be used for programming because those editors come with more features.
-This task will walk you through using the VS Code editor.
+This task will walk through using the VS Code editor.

 ## Objectives

 - Demonstrate how to use the VS Code Editor
 - Develop a basic program that will prove the Development Environment is functional.
 - Run the basic program and observe the results.
-- Exfiltrate your program so you can turn it in as part of your assignment.
+- Exfiltrate the program so it can be turned in as part of the assignment.

 ## Tasks

-### Login to your VM
+### Login to the VM

-1. Login to your VM as has been described in previous tasks.
+1. Login to the VM as has been described in previous tasks.
 <br>

 2. Launch the Terminal application.
 It might still be running from a previous task.
 <br>

-3. Launch the Files application if you want to, but it is not required.
+3. Launch the Files application if desired, but it is not required.
 It might also still be running from a previous task.
 <br>

 ### Create a python Directory

-4. In the Terminal application, make sure your current directory is your Home Directory.
-Remember that you can use the "cd" command with no other options to return to your Home Directory.
+4. In the Terminal application, make sure the current directory is the Home Directory.
+Remember that the "cd" command with no other options can be used to return to the Home Directory.

 ```
 cd